 7. Take time off

-Award yourself with some time for travelling after your graduation.
+Award yourself with some time for travelling or relaxing after your graduation.
 After all, graduate school is not easy.
-This might even help you to develop future plans.
+This might even help inspire your plans for the future.
+Although going abroad may not be an option considering the consequences of the coronavirus pandemic, there are plenty of ways to expand your horizons while staying safe.

 8. Volunteer or join a board